 - Health Care law

-- Health informatics
+- Health Informatics

 - Health psychology

-- Health information systems management
+- Medical Records and Health information systems management

-Masters in Health Management
+Master’s Degree in Health Management

-- Health care ethics
+- Health care Ethics

-- Health care laws
+- Health care Laws

 - Economics

-- Conflict resolution
+- Conflict Resolution

-- Health marketing research
+- Health Marketing Research

 Doctorates in Health Management

-In these programs you’ll likely need at least five years to complete coursework, research and write a dissertation, then defend it.
+In these programs, you’ll likely need at least five years to complete coursework, research and write a dissertation, then defend it.
 These programs rely on extensive research and statistical analysis to analyze the performance of healthcare systems.
 You’ll learn how to judge health care delivery based on staff competence, treatment outcomes, patient demographics, and much more.
 You’ll study how to communicate your findings to laypeople and technical audiences.

 Courses you might study include: